r-andy79/shopping-helper/README.md

 Third Milestone Project - Data-Centric Development - Code Institute

-The aim of Shopping Helper application is to help managing household's food supplies and.
-Application consists of to main sections: Items inventory and a Shopping list.
+The aim of Shopping Helper application is to help managing household's food supplies and groceries shopping.
+Application consists of to main sections: Supply inventory and a Shopping list.
 User can add products to the inventory, specifying their name, category and quantity.
 If the amount of a certain product is low or none, it will show up on a Shopping list.
 User can also add new categories and edit them.

 Existing features:
 * adding items to supply inventory,
+* editing and removing existing items
-* filtering items ...
+* filtering items based on quantities of the products (shopping list)
-* searching items if it occurs in inventory,
+* searching the database to check if item exists in inventory,
 *

 ## User stories